 Telomere basics and why you should measure them with TeloMe

-- 1) The technologies used in the vast majority of these studies measure only average telomere length.
+- 1) The technologies used in these studies (and the vast majority of other recent links between telomeres and health) measure only average telomere length.
 This results in the grouping together of people who have very different telomere length distributions, including in the shorter range.
 Shorter telomeres might be more important determinants of function than average, so measuring average alone can be uninformative or even misleading .

-- 2) Some high-quality studies using these same technologies have produced contradictory results.
+- 2) Other large-scale and high-quality studies using these same technologies for measuring average telomere length have produced contradictory results (for example see ).

 The telomerase activator TA-65 elongates short telomeres and increases health span of adult/old mice without increasing cancer incidence.
 Bernardes de Jesus B, Schneeberger K, Vera E, Tejera A, Harley CB, Blasco MA.
 Aging Cell, 2011 Aug;10(4):604-21.
 Epub 2011 Apr 14.